OniOni/wd-unit/README.md

 var launcher = require('wd-unit');
 ```

-Then you can go ahead and run your test by running the launcher
+Then you can go ahead and launch your test by running the launcher
 ```javascript
 launcher.run({
     runner: 'qunit',